-In this paper, we have proposed a time optimization algorithm that aims to minimize the total run time of a user application in order to satisfy a specified deadline.
+In this paper, we have proposed a time optimization algorithm that aims to minimize the completion time of a user application within a specified deadline.
 In particular, we consider bag-of-task (BoT) applications, where each application consists of parallel and independent tasks.
 Moreover, we choose a scenario where users and resources can be part of one or more Virtual Organization (VO) domains.
 Therefore, we have two variants of this algorithm, one that considers multiple VOs (global policy), and the other one considers only one VO (local policy).